 U.S. Government Global Methane Initiative Accomplishments

-The U.S. Government's International Methane Mitigation Activities: 2016 Accomplishments report summaries of the U.S. government’s methane emission reduction accomplishments throughout the world, and also features sector-specific activity highlights during FY 2016.
+The U.S. government provides key leadership for two international methane emission reduction efforts: the Global Methane Initiative (GMI) and the Climate & Clean Air Coalition (CCAC).
+The U.S. Government's International Methane Mitigation Activities: 2017 Accomplishments report summaries of the U.S. government’s methane emission reduction accomplishments throughout the world, and also features sector-specific activity highlights during FY 2017.

 With assistance from several agencies—particularly the U.S. Environmental Protection Agency (EPA) and U.S. State Department—the U.S. Government has supported identification and implementation of more than 1,100 methane mitigation projects since 2005.
-In 2016, these projects reduced methane missions of over 40 million tonnes of CO2 equivalent (MMTCO2E).
-GMI efforts have identified a “pipeline” of additional mitigation projects, with an estimated cumulative potential to reduce another 430 MMTCO2E.
+In 2017, these projects reduced methane missions of nearly 40 million tonnes of CO2 equivalent (MMTCO2e).
+Since 2005, GMI efforts have also identified additional possible mitigation projects with an estimated cumulative potential to reduce another 504 MMTCO2E.

 |Year||Actual Emission Reductions||Potential Emission Reductions|

-U.S. government funding for international methane emission reduction activities from FY 2005 through FY 2016 totaled more than $93 million.
-This has helped leverage nearly $590 million in funding from other sources, such as the World Bank.
+U.S. government funding for international methane emission reduction activities from FY 2005 through FY 2017 totaled more than $97 million.
+U.S. support has leveraged approximately $610 million in additional funding from other sources.